thesse1/webmethods-api-gateway-staging/README.md

 | Set Git user e-mail and name | Set Git user e-mail and name to the e-mail and name of the Azure DevOps user who triggered the build pipeline |
 | Git add, commit and push | Add and commit all changes and push to the HEAD of the selected repository branch |

-The status and logs for each step can be inspected on the build details page in Azure DevOps Server.
+The status and logs for each step can be inspected on the build details page in Azure DevOps.
 The imported/exported API Gateway archives and the test results can be inspected by clicking on `Artifacts`.
 The test results can be inspected in the `Tests` tab.

 The Postman collections are executed using the Postman command-line execution component Newman, cf. https://learning.postman.com/docs/running-collections/using-newman-cli/command-line-integration-with-newman/.